Carlton Club

-The Carlton Club is a private members' club in St James's, London.
+The Carlton Club is a private members' club in the St James's area of London, England.
 It was the original home of the Conservative Party before the creation of Conservative Central Office.
 Membership of the club is by nomination and election only.

 History

 The club was founded in 1832, by Tory peers, MPs and gentlemen, as a place to coordinate party activity after the party's defeat over the First Reform Act.
 The 1st Duke of Wellington was a founding member; he opposed the 1832 Reform Act and its extension of the right to vote.
 The club played a major role in the transformation of the Tory party into its modern form as the Conservative Party.
 It lost its role as a central party office with the widening of the franchise after the Reform Act 1867, but it remained the principal venue for key political discussions between Conservative ministers, MPs and party managers.